Risk communication: Risk Information Seeking & Processing Model

+The RISP model and its factors have been tested across a variety of risk contexts.
+A meta-analysis from Yang et al. (2014) generally supported the model's expectations, although they found that a reduced model with only two variables - composed of individual's existing knowledge on the risk and their subjective normative expectations around seeking information about it - explained a fairly substantial level of variance.
+Variations of the original RISP model have been tested empirically in risk communication research, such as the Planned Risk Information Seeking Model (PRISM), the Framework of Risk Information Seeking (FRIS), the Reduced Risk Information Seeking Model (RISK), and the Augmented Risk Information Seeking Model (A-RISP).
+These variations generally follow the underpinning theoretical guidance of the original RISP model, such as the Theory of Planned Behavior and the Heuristic-Systematic Model of Information Processing, but make various variable-related changes when testing the model empirically.

+Social Amplification of Risk Framework

+The social amplification of risk framework (SARF) is another theory in risk communication.
+The SARF was developed to link the technical assessment of risk (such as forecasts and likelihoods) with psychological, sociological, and cultural perspectives of risk perceptions and risk-related behavior.
+The primary position of the SARF is that risks or hazards interact with a variety of social, psychological, and institutional processes in a manner that will either amplify or attenuate public response to those risks or hazards.
+The framework theorizes a two-stage process where 1) risk information is transmitted in some manner through some channel to public audiences, then 2) society responds to that risk information.

 Methods

 Risk communication and community engagement

 Risk communication and community engagement (RCCE) is a method that draws heavily on volunteers, frontline personnel and on people without prior training in this area.
 The World Health Organization advocated for this approach during the early recommendations for public health mitigation of the COVID-19 pandemic.

 Substantive harm analysis

 Another way to do risk communication analysis is to test the risks.
 Specifically, testing on the four main types of harm outlined by Löfstedt.
 These four types of harm, in relation to risk communication, are death, illness or injury, lack of resources, and injury to social status.
 The next step is then to test those risks of harm in three different fields to get a sense of the overall scope of the possible harm.